pce-devel/huc/examples/asm/elmer/rom-ted2romcd/readme.txt

   4) Upload the combined image to you TED2 with Krikzz's "turbo-usb.exe".

-  5) The System Card should start up as normal, and then when you press the "RUN" button, it will initialize the the CD and load its IPL as normal, but then it load your game overlay from the ROM instead of from the CD.
+  5) The System Card should start up as normal, and then when you press the "RUN" button, it will initialize the CD and load its IPL as normal, but then it loads your game overlay from the ROM instead of the CD.

      This avoids the need to burn a CD-R disc every time that you want to test some code on a real PC Engine CD-ROM.